Communication is ubiquitous across the tree of life. It’s time we start listening.

 Our story

-Founded by Dr. Vinton Cerf (Vice President and Chief Internet Evangelist at Google), Peter Gabriel (musician and humanitarian activist), Dr. Neil Gershenfeld (Director of MIT’s Center for Bits and Atoms), and Dr. Diana Reiss (pioneering marine mammal scientist), Interspecies Internet is a testament to the innovative potential of cross-disciplinary collaboration.
+Founded by Dr. Vint Cerf (Vice President and Chief Internet Evangelist for Google and co-designer of the TCP/IP protocols and the architecture of the Internet), Peter Gabriel (musician and humanitarian activist), Dr. Neil Gershenfeld (professor at MIT and Director of MIT's Center for Bits and Atoms), and Dr. Diana Reiss (cognitive psychologist, marine mammal scientist, and professor and Director of the Animal Behavior and Conservation Graduate Programs at Hunter College, CUNY).

 The internet was initially designed as a system to connect computers, quickly came to be used to connect humans instead—a shift which unlocked remarkable and unforeseen impacts.
 An interspecies internet is inspired by this potential.
 It envisions the evolution of a shared interactive and sensory environment for planetary connectivity that opens new windows into the minds of animals and encourages our commitment to valuing and conserving the biodiversity of life and cognition.